Auditory hallucination: Presentation

 In the ancient world, auditory hallucinations were often viewed as either a gift or curse by God or the gods (depending on the specific culture).
 According to the Greek historian Plutarch, during the reign of Tiberius (A.D.
 14–37), a sailor named Thamus heard a voice cry out to him from across the water, "Thamus, are you there?
 When you reach Palodes, take care to proclaim that the great god Pan is dead."

-The oracles of ancient Greece were known to experience auditory hallucinations while breathing in certain neurologically active vapors (such as the smoke from bay leaves), while the more pervasive delusions and symptomatology were often viewed as possession by demonic forces as punishment for misdeeds.
+The oracles of ancient Greece were known to experience auditory hallucinations while breathing in certain psychoactive vapors (such as the smoke from bay leaves), while the more pervasive delusions and symptomatology were often viewed as possession by demonic forces as punishment for misdeeds.

 Treatments

 Treatment in the ancient world is ill-documented, but there are some cases of therapeutics being used to attempt treatment, while the common treatment was sacrifice and prayer in an attempt to placate the gods.
 During the Middle Ages, those with auditory hallucinations were sometimes subjected to trepanning or trial as a witch.
 In other cases of extreme symptomatology, individuals were seen as being reduced to animals by a curse; these individuals were either left on the streets or imprisoned in insane asylums.
 It was the latter response that eventually led to modern psychiatric hospitals.